 - Realtime Interactive/Ad-hoc Analytics (users issue ad-hoc dynamic queries and the system responds interactively).
 Examples of such tools are Druid, SAP Hana, VoltDB, MemSQL, and Apache Drill.

 - Realtime Streaming Analytics / Stream Processing ( users issue static queries once and they do not change, and the system process data as they come in without storing).
 This is supported by Stream Processors and among examples of such tools are WSO2 Stream Processors and Apache Flink. ( see What is Stream Processing? for more details)

-Stream processing technologies like Apache Samza and Apache Storm has received much attention under the theme large scale streaming analytics.
-However, these tools force every programmer to design and implement realtime analytics processing from first principals.
+Stream processing technologies like Apache Samza and Apache Storm has received much attention under the theme of large-scale streaming analytics.
+However, these tools force every programmer to design and implement real-time analytics processing from first principals.